justin/jww-error-reporting/README.md

 # JWW Error Reporting

 `JWWError` enables the publishing of `Swift.Error` data to an ELK stack.
-Presently this is tied exclusively to Logz.io.
+Presently, this is tied exclusively to Logz.io.

-## Contents

-* **SegueIdenfitiable**: A protocol to add additional type safety to storyboard segues.
-* **StoryboardInitializable**: A protocol that makes it easy to vend off a type-safe view controller from a storyboard file.
-* **UIView+Extensions**: An extension to `UIView` to add the `usesAutoLayout` property.
-* **UIViewController+Containment** An extension to `UIViewController` that adds additional convenience functions for managing parent-child relationships between view controllers.
-* **XibInitializable** A protocol to load a `UIView` from an independent Xib file.

 ### Connecting to the LogzIO service.

 `JWWError` uses the [JSON upload API][api] provided by LogzIO to upload data.
 The `JWWError.LogzIO` type conforms to our `ReportingService`, which allows us to connect and send error data to the backend.

-Since the error reporter is a singleton instance that runs globally through your app process, we need to configure it with the connection information after initialization using the `ErrorReporterConfiguration` type.
+Since the error reporter is a singleton instance that runs globally through the app process, we need to configure it with the connection information after initialization using the `ErrorReporterConfiguration` type.

 ```swift
 let logz: ReportingService = LogzIO(token: "your-token", region: .east, connection: .secure)